solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/04-Instructor-Led.md

 - [X] **Completions**: The `gpt-40` model will be used for chat completions for the Copilot implementation.
 - [X] **Embeddings**: The `text-embedding-ada-002` model will be used to generate text embeddings that will be used to implement vector search for the Copilot implementation.

+Follow these steps to deploy the Azure OpenAI models:

 1. Open a new browser tab to navigate to the link below.
 You may be prompted to login.

     ```text title=""